-Small Grants Round 2 Small Grants under £100k
+Small Grants under £100k

 Expressions of Interest Open 1 August 2022

-Expressions of Interest Close 16 December 2022
+Expressions of Interest Close No deadline

-Application Deadline 31 March 2023
+Application Deadline 31 October 2022

-Projects Start July 2023
+Projects Start January 2023

-^{}Due to unexpected demand and reduced team capacity, we are introducing a deadline of 16th December for submitting the Expressions of Interest for the small grants.
-This means that you will not be able to submit any EOIs after 16th December.
-We will aim to respond to EOIs by the end of December and if accepted, you will be sent a link to the application form.
-The application deadline is fixed at 31 March, so the sooner you submit your Expression of Interest, if it is accepted, you will have longer to complete a full application, once applications are open for submission.
-Decisions on small grants applications are made quarterly, in June and September.
-Any applications received after the 31 March date will be too late to be considered for the June meeting.
+\there is no deadline for Expressions of Interest for small grants.
+You can submit anytime, and we will aim to respond within 10 working days.
+The first application deadline is fixed at 31 October, so the sooner you submit your Expression of Interest, if it is accepted, you will have longer to complete a full application.
+Decisions on small grants applications are made quarterly, in December, March, June and September.
+Any applications received after the 31 October date will be too late to be considered for the December meeting.